-Spread the activities out over a week, a few days, or do them all at once if you are adventurous!
+Spread the activities out over a week, or a few days, or do them all at once if you are adventurous!
 Go in any order you like.

 A super simple science project with big results, making homemade butter is hard work but well worth it!

 A classic science experiment, dancing cranberries explores both states of matter and buoyancy with just two common ingredients!

 Want to play detective or be a super-secret spy?
 Did you know cranberries can write top-secret messages because of their acidity?
 There are two ways to set up this mission with cranberry juice.

 This classic Non-newtonian fluid called oobleck is a kid-favorite, and it’s so much fun to change up with the seasons and holidays.
 Explore science with a messy cranberry sauce oobleck!

-Cooked potatoes are a staple at Thanksgiving dinner table whether you like them baked with marshmallows or boiled and mashed with butter.
-The one thing they all have in common, is that when they are cooked (or heated), they undergo a change!
+Cooked potatoes are a staple at the Thanksgiving dinner table whether you like them baked with marshmallows or boiled and mashed with butter.
+The one thing they all have in common is that when they are cooked (or heated), they undergo a change!
 But is it a chemical or physical change?
 Read below to find out!

 Is boiling potatoes a reversible or irreversible change?